rajivgwl/cards_with_router_optimized/README.md

  https://github.com/rajiv-shrivastava/cards_with_router_optimized.git

-2) Set up node on your machine by running the command
+2) Set up node modules on your machine by running the command

     npm install or sudo npm install